nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 HealthVault aspires to help its users achieve the following results:
 * Improve working speed of healthcare staff, as they can store and retrieve critical information quickly and accurately.
 * Minimize administrative errors with its inbuilt cross validation.
-* Easy implementation within a hospital environment with minimal setup steps and data reusability.
+* Easy implementation within a hospital environment with minimal setup steps and data re-usability.

 Every second matters in the healthcare industry when patient lives are at stake.
 We believe that HealthVault can help its users save those precious seconds.